lumigo-io/serverless-lumigo-plugin/README.md

     pinVersion: 1.31.1
 ```

 In some cases, such as when working with tools like Lerna or Webpack, you may not want the Serverless plugin to install the Lumigo tracer on your behalf for every deployment.
-If you encounter this, you can disamle the NPM installation process altogether using the `skipInstallNdoeTracer` configuration setting:
+If you encounter this, you can disable the NPM installation process altogether using the `skipInstallNdoeTracer` configuration setting:

 ```yml
 provider: